 This feature explains how NRICH can help you develop a problem-solving approach to the teaching and learning of mathematics.
 Read Lynne's article which discusses the place of problem solving in the new curriculum and sets the scene.
 In the second article, Lynne explains the difference between 'rich' tasks and 'low threshold high ceiling' tasks, drawing on examples from the site.
 In the third

-article, Jennie offers you practical ways to investigate aspects of your classroom culture.
+article, Jennie offers you practical ways to investigate aspects of your classroom culture and in the fourth article, she suggests three ways in which we can support children in becoming competent problem solvers.
 Scroll down to see tasks from the site which exemplify the ideas contained within the articles.

 Is problem solving at the heart of your curriculum?
 In this article for teachers, Lynne explains why it should be.